AdvancedPhotonSource/cohere/docs/source/for_developers.rst

     # Install packages used in cohere-ui
     pip install pyqt5 mayavi scikit-image xrayutilities vtk==9.3.1 scipy==1.14.1

+    # for Petra beamline only
+    pip install hdf5plugin

 | Go to cohere-ui directory and checkout the Dev branch and create your own branch, then run setup.py.
 The setup.py script modifies paths from relative to absolute in the provided example configuration.

   ::